How Does Sick Leave Work in Ireland?

-How will it work?
+How does it work?

-• 2024 (Year 2) 5 employer-paid sick leave days per year
+An employee has the right to 5 employer-paid sick leave days per year as of 2025.

 Sick pay will be paid by employers at a rate of 70% of an employee’s wage, subject to a daily maximum of €110.
 The purpose of setting the daily cap of 70% is to prevent employers from bearing excessive costs, particularly in sectors where they may already face the burden of replacing staff who are out sick at short notice.